Lipulekh Pass: Tourism

 This pass links the Pithoragarh district India with the Tibet Autonomous Region of China, and forms the last territorial point in India's territory.
 The Kailash Mansarovar Yatra, a Hinduism pilgrimage to Mount Kailash and Lake Manasarovar, traverses this pass.
 Lipulekh pass is connected to Chang Lobochahela, near the old trading town of Purang (Taklakot), in Tibet.

-In 2024, Uttarakhand government has identified a viewpoint on the western shoulder of the pass, which it termed Old Lipulekh Pass, from where Mount Kailash can be seen.
+The yatra operated through the Lipulekh Pass from 1981, with a second route through Nathu La added in 2015; it was suspended after 2019 following the COVID-19 pandemic and the subsequent non-renewal of arrangements by the Chinese side.
+The pilgrimage resumed in June 2025 after a five-year gap, with five batches of fifty pilgrims crossing at Lipulekh, and continued in 2026 with ten batches of fifty pilgrims scheduled through the pass between June and August.

-Transportation
+In 2024, Uttarakhand government has identified a viewpoint on the western shoulder of the pass, which it termed "Old Lipulekh Peak", from where Mount Kailash can be seen.

-The Lipulekh Pass is reached from the Indian side via the Pithoragarh-Lipulekh Pass Highway (PLPH).
+India-China Trading Post